Show Me How to Live (song): Music video

 The music video for the song is made of clips from the 1971 film Vanishing Point in which a white 1970 Dodge Challenger driven by a drug addict from Denver to San Francisco is involved in several car chases with police cars and motorcycles, and a Jaguar E-Type.
 The clips of a radio DJ (played by Cleavon Little) singing and dancing to 1970 music have been synchronized to the Audioslave song.
-Other parts have been remade with the band members, in the car driven by the lead singer Chris Cornell, and playing in front of a small audience in the Nevada desert.
+Other parts have been remade with the band members, in the car driven by Cornell, and playing in front of a small audience in the Nevada desert.
 The movie, and the video, ends with the muscle car deliberately crashing into a bulldozer road block set up by police.
-Thus, the video was banned from MTV.
+The video was banned from MTV.

 Two Challengers were used during the filming of the video, one of which was given away in a contest put on by the band.
 Cornell and the band's drummer, Brad Wilk, autographed the inside of the trunk of this car.
 The video was filmed in Los Angeles, California, and was produced by Allan Wachs and directed by AV Club.